motosir/skel-nvim/README.md

   -- substitutions in templates (default)
-  -- can be a string or a callback function substitutions = {
+  -- can be a string or a callback function
+  -- these are the set of default placeholders provided by the plugin substitutions = {
     ['FILENAME']             = skeld.get_filename,
     ['NAME']                 = skeld.get_author,